Your wristwatch says a lot about you.

 What You Need To Know

 Minimalist men’s watches don’t have to conform to a certain formula and the Fossil Townsman takes the tack of adding more features.
-Highlighted with quartz movement and a beautiful blue face, this watch focuses on quality material that produces a beautiful addition to your outfit.
+Highlighted with quartz movement and a beautiful black face, this watch focuses on quality material that produces a beautiful addition to your outfit.
 A clean brown leather band holds a polished stainless steel case with water resistance to 50 meters.

-- Striking blue face
+- Striking black face

 - Gold tone markers